Sam A. Booker

 Research

-My research group is focussed on determining the role of neurotransmitter signalling in local brain circuits through development.
+My research group is determining the role of neurotransmitter signalling in local brain circuits through development.
 In particular, we are interested in how diverse forms of GABAergic neurons integrate within circuits during early life, and how sensory experience or genetic alterations (such as in neurodevelopmental disorders) lead to divergent developmental trajectories and network function.
+To achieve this we are using a combination of rodent and cell culture models, alongside living human brain tissue.

-To address this question we use in vitro intracellular and population-level electrophysiological recordings combined with anatomical methods and behavioural assays to determine the structure-function relationship of synapses, neurons, and neuronal networks in the developing brain and in models of neurodevelopmental disorder (e.g. Fragile X Syndrome and SYNGAP haploinsufficiency).
+Methodologically we use a combination of intracellular and population-level electrophysiological recordings combined with anatomical methods and behavioural assays to determine the structure-function relationship of synapses, neurons, and neuronal networks in the developing brain and in models of neurodevelopmental disorder (e.g. Fragile X Syndrome and SYNGAP haploinsufficiency).

 Funding